-Navigate to the Campaigns dashboard and select your campaign.
+Navigate to the Experiments dashboard and choose the experiment or campaign.

-Under Conditions, drag Cookie into the Audience Conditions.
+Drag Cookie from the list of available conditions into the Audience Conditions.

 Target a query parameter

-If you don't have a plan that includes targeting by cookie, you can use a query parameter instead.
+If your Optimizely plan doesn't include targeting by cookie, you can use a query parameter instead.
 This also works well when QAing your experiment on a mobile device.